devopscube/linux-foundation-coupon/README.md

 >**Note**: This offer is expiring soon.
 So Locking the price as soon as possible.

+>🔔 **Price Increase Alert** 🔔 : The prices for CKA, CKAD, and CKS certifications are set to increase from $395 to $435 starting January 2025.
+Take advantage of the current discounts and secure your certification at the lower price now! 🚀

 Here are the certification and bundle discount details to help you **save up to 47%** with code **40NOV24CT**

 | Certification / Bundle | Original Price | Discounted Price | Savings | Link |